oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

     config_file_path="/home/<USER>/.oci/config"</copy>
     ```

-    This is the location of the *config* file is.
+    This is the location of the *config* file.
 It is placed in *.oci* folder.

     Initial content of *config* is as follows: